Trikāṇḍī: Brahmakāṇḍa

-Book 2: Vākya-padiya
+Vākyakāṇḍa

 The author lists various definitions of a sentence by different authorities, such as Katyayana, the Mimamsa school, and different logicians (nyaya-vadins).
 He then discusses the concept of sphota, and various views regarding the divisibility and indivisibility of a sentence and its meaning.

 The author discusses 12 views regarding the meaning of linguistic forms.
 He lists six varieties of intuition, and discusses the role of intuition in understanding the meaning of a sentence.
-He then discusses constituents of words (such as prefix, suffix, stem, and roots); linguistic forms (nouns, verbs, prepositions, particles, and postpositions); phonemes; compound words; homophones; concatenations of words etc.
+He then discusses constituents of words (such as prefix, suffix, stem, and roots); linguistic forms (nouns, verbs, prepositions, particles, and postpositions); phonemes; compound words; homophones; concatenations of words.

 The author states that one must distinguish between the possible and intended meanings of the linguistic forms, and discusses various factors that determine the meaning.
 He also discusses various views on the relationship between language and meaning.
 For example, some people think that language only produces a memory, it does not establish the meaning: a burned man understands the meaning of burning when he comes in contact with fire, as opposed to learning the meaning of the word "burning" through language.
-The author also discusses other related topics, such as completeness of a sentence, emphasis etc.
+The author also discusses other related topics, such as completeness of a sentence, emphasis, and related topics.

 In the epilogue, the author talks about different grammar traditions of India, stating that his teacher had mastered all of them.
 He mentions several earlier scholars, including Panini, Patanjali, Chandra, Baiji, Saubhava, and Haryaska.
 He states that it is important to learn about various traditions and the works of earlier scholars.

-Book 3: Prakirna(ka)
+Padakāṇḍa

+The final book is focused on individual words, their formation, and their meanings.
+The rules governing the formation and interpretation of words is also discussed here.

 Book 3 comprises 14 chapters (samuddeśas):